Murder of Jorge Torres

-Jorge Torres Jr., a 42-year-old American man, suffocated to death on February 23, 2020, in Winter Park, Florida after being zipped into a suitcase.

-His girlfriend, then 42-year-old Sarah Boone, was arrested the following day for second-degree murder after agreeing to a police interview.
+Jorge Torres Jr., a 42-year-old American man, suffocated to death in Winter Park, Florida after being zipped into a suitcase on February 23, 2020, by his girlfriend, then-42-year-old Sarah Boone.
+Boone was arrested for second-degree murder after police discovered videos on her phone of her interacting with Torres while he was in the suitcase.
 She was convicted on October 25, 2024 and subsequently sentenced to life in prison.

-Boone's legal proceedings drew attention in part from their written correspondence with the judge and a number of defense lawyers withdrawing from the case.
+Boone's legal proceedings drew attention in part from her written correspondence with the judge and a number of defense lawyers withdrawing from the case.
+Media referred to the case as the suitcase murder trial.

 Background

-Prior to his death, Torres had been arrested multiple times for alleged instances of domestic violence against Boone and she had been arrested one time for an alleged instance of domestic violence against Torres.
-Boone had been arrested once for battery by strangulation (dating violence) FL statute 784.041(2) against Torres in July 2018 when both Boone and Torres were arrested; however, her charge in that case was dismissed.
+Prior to his death, Torres had been arrested multiple times for alleged instances of domestic violence against Boone and she had been arrested once before for an alleged instance of domestic violence against Torres.
+Boone had been arrested once for battery by strangulation against Torres in July 2018 when both Boone and Torres were arrested; however, her charge in that case was dismissed.
 Torres had been arrested four times for alleged battery against Boone; Boone bailed Torres out of jail each time.

-Incident
+Incident and investigation

 On February 24, 2020, Boone called 9-1-1 and told them that her boyfriend, Jorge Torres, was dead.
 Boone claimed that she and Torres had a single bottle of wine and then decided to play hide-and-seek.
 She claimed that they thought it would be funny to put him in the suitcase, and that they were both laughing.
 She stated that she then went upstairs and accidentally fell asleep, leaving Torres in the suitcase.
-Torres' death was ruled a homicide.
+Boone later admitted to striking Torres with a baseball bat while he was in the suitcase.

 During the on-site investigation, Boone willingly turned over her phone to forensic investigators.
 A search of the phone found two videos that Boone had taken the night before.
 The videos showed Boone laughing as Torres pleaded for help inside the suitcase, with Boone stating, "That's what you do when you choke me" and "That's what I feel like when you cheat on me".
 Boone was interviewed by detectives at the police department the following day.
 Boone stated that she did not remember recording the videos.
+Torres' death was ruled a homicide.